-Gone are the days of same shampoos and conditioners.
+Gone are the days of the same shampoos and conditioners.
 You can enter any retail store and browse through a selection of “ethnic hair” products.
 Unfortunately, manufacturers often fill these with awful chemicals that will never make your hair move naturally.

 As for extensions, check this article and give it a good read.
 If you are too busy to do so now, just don’t order any products with petrolatum jelly.
 It might come under slightly different names, but that is easy to spot.

 Everyone boasts about washing their hair daily, but this simply does not work with African American hair!
 Thankfully, hair extensions also don’t require frequent washes.
 Once or twice we week is enough.
 Just be sure not to use sodium lauryl sulfate.
 Most importantly, never bleach your hair!
-You can’t pull blond look without damaging your natural locks.
+You can’t pull a blond look without damaging your natural locks.

 3 How to Grow Black Hair Faster?

 Buying hair extensions great and all that, but what if you want to grow your natural strands to a reasonable length?
-While you can’t beat genetics and laws of chemistry, these simple tips should at least help you to strengthen your hairstyle.
-Stronger hair means less balding spots and a fuller look!
+While you can’t beat genetics and the laws of chemistry, these simple tips should at least help you to strengthen your hairstyle.
+Stronger hair means fewer balding spots and a fuller look!

 Incorporate Hot Oil Massage

-By massaging your scalp with hot oil at least twice per day will make your hair much stronger and help it in the long run.
+Massaging your scalp with hot oil at least twice per day will make your hair much stronger and help it in the long run.
 Use coconut or almond oil.

 Stop Using That Brush

 Wait, what?
 Do we expect you to stop brushing your hair?
 Doesn’t that lead to tangles?
-Truth to be told, regular brushes are awful on anything but straight hair.
+Truth be told, regular brushes are awful on anything but straight hair.

 Our advice?
-Grab a wide-toothed comb or looped-brush.
+Grab a wide-toothed comb or looped brush.
 These are much gentler.
 Also, don’t be aggressive with brushing!

 Use Vitamins and Balance Your Diet

 It’s much easier to spray your hair than maintain a healthy diet.
-If you have trouble keeping up with fit regime, at least use plenty of water and take a multi or two.
+If you have trouble keeping up with the fit regime, at least use plenty of water and take a multi or two.
 There are many great brands for hair and nail growth, any decently rated one on Amazon will do a job.

 4 Buy Extensions for African American Hair